Identification Cards in New Mexico

 NOTE: Your ID card will be free if you are 75 years old or older.

 If you are unable to provide the identification documents required for a secure ID above, you can obtain an alternative identification card by providing:

 - 1 document proving your your New Mexico residency.

 New Mexico ID cards are issued for a period of either 4 years or 8 years.

-Duplicate fees are the same as regular issuance fees:
+Duplicate ID card fees are the same as regular identification card fees:

 - $10 for an ID valid for 4 years.

 - $18 for an ID valid for 8 years.

 NOTE: ID cards are free if you're 75 years old or older.